nexlanglxm/pands-project/README.md

 After outputting mean semi-successfully to a png file, I am not sure it is the most meaningful to output.. or at least in the fashion that I have done so.
 I will explore further.
 To get a more useful output, I need to differentiate the mean values, and output the mean values of certain features for each different species of iris.
 To do this I will call in the species and output different values according to the features

+With the successful creation of the scatterplots outputting pairs of variables, and the different values going to their respective positions correctly, I look towards possibly using some Seaborn outputs to create a few neat looking outputs